Updated October 2014

 Even when the alleged assailant is known to be HIV-infected, the decision to recommend PEP should be based on the nature of the exposure and the victim’s ability to complete the regimen.
 (AIII)

-If PEP has been initiated and both the HIV rapid test and third- or fourth-generation EIA or HIV RNA assay from the alleged assailant are found to be negative, then PEP should be discontinued.
+If PEP has been initiated and HIV screening tests from the alleged assailant are found to be negative, including rapid test and third- or fourth-generation EIA or HIV RNA assay,* then PEP should be discontinued.
 Decisions to discontinue PEP should be made in consultation with a clinician experienced in HIV PEP.
 (BIII)

 In most instances, the HIV status of the alleged assailant will not be known and cannot be available in sufficient time to influence the decision to initiate PEP.
 If the HIV status of the alleged assailant is established and confirmed, that knowledge should be used in decisions to initiate or continue PEP, as well as to assist in choosing the PEP regimen if viral resistance data are available.